 The organization was originally created to offer alternative, comprehensive and bilingual services free of charge in order to meet the various needs of victims of sexual assault in a judgement-free atmosphere of trust.
 The MSAC offered help to victims of all ages, but the sheer volume and the countless requests from people who had been sexually assaulted or were victims of sexual abuse in their childhood forced the centre to focus on a specific clientele.
 As a result, the MSAC now offers its services to anyone 18 and over who was sexually assaulted during the past year.
 The listening and referral service continues to be offered to anyone affected by sexual violence.

 The MSAC has greatly evolved since it opened in 1980, with services expanding to reflect the population’s growing needs.
 In 1983, the center implemented an emergency telephone service for the Montreal region.
 Nearly fifty volunteers responded to these calls at all times.
 The emergency line took its last call in 2018 to make room for the provincial listening and referral service.
-Indeed, since April 16, 2010, the MSAC has been managing the Provincial Helpline for Victims of Sexual Assault.
+Indeed, since April 16, 2010, the MSAC has been managing Sexual Violence Helpline.
 This toll-free telephone service offers bilingual, confidential and anonymous services free of charge across all regions of Quebec 24 hours a day, seven days a week.

 The team is now strong of about 40 employees.
 Having grown both in numbers and in the skills and expertise of the team members, the center is able to face new challenges.
 Throughout the years, the MSAC has strived to remain faithful to its mission of providing assistance to victims of sexual violence.